Possible to Implode a single staff's multiple voices into a single voice?

 Notating as E starts to look like a MIDI file conversion.

-Your example B (with TAB Ring applied) sounds like example E—but without the effort or pointless visual distraction.
-Skilled guitarists know how to interpret B, as does TAB Ring.
+Your example B (with TAB Ring applied) would sound like example E—but without the effort or pointless visual distraction.
+Skilled guitarists know how to interpret B … as does TAB Ring.

 @jm6stringer wrote > Notating as E starts to look like a MIDI file conversion.